space-wizards/docs/src/en/proposals/krunklehorn-informant.md

 #### "This is just a regular syndie with less TC locked behind Guess Who."
 - Teamwork is incredibly powerful and way more interesting to balance than raw TC count.
-- Couriers get the benefit of knowing how many antags are in play and might even get an advance on who they are.
+- Informants get the benefit of knowing how many antags are in play and might even get an advance on who they are.
-- Couriers choose to cooperate with recipients at their own risk: initial infected, lone ops and greedy syndies can be terrifying.
+- Informants choose to cooperate with recipients at their own risk: initial infected, lone ops and greedy syndies can be terrifying.

 #### "What if your recipient dies / goes to perma?"
 - Your goal is to deliver, not open.